-4. Results: Experiment 2
+Results: Experiment 2

 The second experiment permits us to explore some other interconnected questions about the phonetics of Igbo tone.
-For instance, we can ask whether downdrift affects both H and L tones in the same way; whether downstep and downdrift are the same; and whether H is raised in front of L.
+For instance, we can ask whether downdrift affects both H and L tones in the same way; whether downstep and downdrift are the same, and whether H is raised in front of L.

-4.1.
 Raising of H before L

 We take up the last point first, since it affects the measurements used in evaluating the other issues.
-In two independent studies of Yoruba, Connell and Ladd ([14]) and Laniran ([15]), suggest that H tones are raised before L. They offer various arguments, notably the fact that the final H in sequences such as HHL, HHHL, HHHHL, etc. is markedly higher than the non-final occurrences, and that this effect is not seen in sequences such as HHM, HHHM, HHHHM, etc.
+In two independent studies of Yoruba, Connell and Ladd [1990] and Laniran [1992] suggest that H tones are raised before L. They offer various arguments, notably the fact that the last H in sequences such as HHL, HHHL, HHHHL, etc. is markedly higher than the earlier occurrences, and that this effect is not seen in sequences such as HHM, HHHM, HHHHM, etc.